 - First wait (especially when mutual exclusivities are in place)

 - Exit condition

-Get in touch with your Customer Success Manager if you have any concerns.
+Get in touch with your Customer Success Representative if you have any concerns.

 Think about the trigger and any audience you don’t want to send this campaign to.